 “California has a program to provide low-income state residents with reduced-price ID cards through the DMV.
 To take advantage of the benefit, a person needs to fill out one Form DL 937.
 Individuals cannot access and fill out this PDF themselves, however.
 It is not posted online.
 Instead, applicants have to do so through a “qualified verifier of income,” such as a social worker at a homeless shelter.”

-Examples like this get at the heart of why user experience design is so crucial to trust: it enables governments to deliver on their promises to citizens.
+Digital public services examples like this get at the heart of why user experience design is so crucial to trust: it enables governments to deliver on their promises to citizens.

 Many lofty and virtuous initiatives fail because the people who need them most don’t understand how to access them.
 Particularly because those with low incomes are more likely to struggle with tech.